brevdev/alpha-brev-docs/docs/howto/add-environment-variables.md

 === "Console"

-    Open the environment variables, add the variable name and value, click `add variable`!
+    Open the environment variables (.env) from the button bar, add the variable name and value, click `add variable`!

     ![Screenshot](media/variables.png)